 The intensity of care a human needs to show its baby in order to thrive (or even survive, to be fair) is far greater than that which is needed to bring up a puppy.
 Puppies do not demand heroicly wakeful nights, they do not engender the sleep deprivation and self-sacrifice induced near insanity I have seen a lot of new mothers run close to.
 Animal young is far, far more self-sufficient from a far earlier age than human young, who remains helpless and vulnerable for several years (one might argue, indefinitely).
 A 6-month old dog will happily hike miles, gloriously naked, undemanding, grinning at you all the way – and then flop down and sleep like the dead for 10 hours.
 A 6-month old baby, less so.

 Dogs do not shower you in reflected glory when they hit milestones (riding a bike, traversing a slope on skis for the first time, playing Fur Elise on the piano), they are quite frankly more likely not to hit any noteworthy milestones whatsoever but rather to show you up in public in some goofy, well-meaning way.
-Dogs give their love abundantly, selflessly, consistently.
+Dogs (I can’t comment on babies) give their love abundantly, selflessly, consistently.
 They do, also, let you down in that they tend to die after all too brief a time – they will not stick around to look after you in your dotage (although to be fair there’s no guarantee that offspring will either).
 They never learn to speak, and unless you are Anna Breytenbach you will never really know what they’re thinking.
-They’ll basically never ‘grow up’ and turn into a smart little mini-you, however much training you put in – the most you can hope for is an admiring look or comment from a fellow dog walker or two.
+They’ll basically never ‘grow up’ and turn into a smart little mini-you, however much training you put in – the most you can hope for is an admiring comment from a fellow dog walker or two.

-Does it really matter though that dogs can’t talk, that they will not ‘progress’ beyond their (perfect, in my mind) Peter Pan selves?
+Does it really matter though that dogs can’t talk, that they will not ‘progress’ beyond their Peter Pan selves?
 Perhaps not.
-Dogs are pure, unadulterated joy, and relatively undemanding – we who live with them are blessed to share our lives with them.
+Dogs bring pure, unadulterated joy, and relatively undemanding – we who live with them are blessed to share our lives with them.
 Ricky Gervais says he feels that dogs are like Air, or Land, in that they’re so essential that they belong to everyone, not to the individual.
 If you love dogs, you’ll get this and it will make you smile knowingly.
 If you don’t, you won’t, you’ll roll your eyes and maybe smile that cynical, superior smile of an anthropocentrist who thinks s/he knows better.
 But rest assured, you’re missing a slice of the finest pie in life.